A Candid Yelp Advertising Review – Is Yelp Ripping People Off?By Raymond Fong

 Before I Go On, Let’s Talk About Leakage

 What is “leakage“?
-Well, in internet marketing optimization term, it means actions taken by your website visitor that doesn’t contribute to your ultimate goal (such as capturing the lead, making the sale, etc.) This often includes having active links which serve as distractions that take the visitor ELSEWHERE.
+Well, in digital marketing term, it means actions taken by your website visitor that doesn’t contribute to your ultimate goal (such as capturing the lead, making the sale, etc.) This often includes having active links which serve as distractions that take the visitor ELSEWHERE.

 Now… take a good look at just about any Yelp review page, do you see leakage?
 Do you see links everywhere?
 But more importantly (and relevantly from a marketing perspective), do you see the box that says, “People Who Viewed This Also Viewed…”?
 Do you see how these links tend to be links to direct competition to the business review page you are viewing?